Don’t waste your time trying to find the best places in the world to celebrate New Year’s Eve. We’ve already done it for you.

 WHERE: New York

-If you thought Disney was the best reason to go to Orlando, well . . . you’re still not wrong.
-There’s no question that no one does hospitality quite like Disney, and when there’s a parade and fireworks every night of the year, you can be sure that holidays are extra spectacular.
-New Year’s Eve at Disney is packed with themed parties, special menus, and events at restaurants throughout the parks, and photo ops with all your favorite characters, but Countdown to Midnight is the main attraction on December 31.
-This massive soiree includes cocktails in the Fantasia Ballroom, “cheftainment” (which adds new meaning to playing with your food, as chefs prepare shadowbox spectacles), an interactive DJ, a live band, and, of course, a champagne toast under one magical fireworks display.
+If you thought Disney was the best reason to go to Orlando, well, you’re still not wrong.
+There’s no question that no one does hospitality quite like Disney, and when there’s a parade and fireworks every night of the year, you can be sure that the holidays are extra spectacular.
+New Year’s Eve at Disney is packed with themed parties, special menus and events at restaurants throughout the parks, and photo ops with all your favorite characters, but A Golden New Year’s Eve in Wine Country is the main event.
+A pair of gold-painted sommeliers host your journey through two themed event spaces brimming with dazzling entertainers, familiar characters, and that special magic that only can deliver.
+There’s also a three-course pairing dinner, and fireworks at midnight, of course.

-There aren’t many places on Earth to witness more (manmade) spectacle than Dubai, and New Year’s Eve is the perfect time to take it in.
+There aren’t many places on Earth to witness more (manmade) spectacles than Dubai, and New Year’s Eve is the perfect time to take it in, especially if you’re looking for one of the best warm-weather spots to celebrate.
+It’s hot year-round, but December is one of the coolest months in this desert, with temperatures only reaching the upper 70s toward the end of the month.
 Explosive fireworks around the city are visible from public spaces, but the best views come from the decadent parties held in the city’s towering skyscrapers, especially the world’s tallest, the Burj Khalifa, where parties rage on the 122nd floor.
 Dubai was once the world record holder for the largest fireworks display ever, launched on New Year’s Eve 2013, before the Philippines unseated the city in 2016.
 Dubai loves records, so watch for the city to take back the title someday.

-Christmas Islands may have a stronger connection to another holiday (they were named by Captain Cook when he came across the islands on Christmas of 1777), and are more of a relaxing, natural destination than a party place, but the islands hold a very special place in New Year’s tradition: They’re in the first time zone to reach midnight.
+Christmas Islands may have a stronger connection to another holiday (they were named by Captain Cook when he came across the islands on Christmas of 1777) and are more of a relaxing, natural destination than a party place, but the islands hold a very special place in New Year’s tradition: They’re in the first time zone to reach midnight.
 A few parties can be found at hotels across the islands, especially in the most populated island of Gilberts, but this is a spot to visit for New Year’s Eve bragging rights more than anything else.
 You can’t visit the last places to see midnight (Baker Island and Howland Island, US unincorporated territories about halfway between Hawaii and Australia, are only accessible by special permit, usually for researchers), so Christmas Islands are your only option for setting a time record of this kind.
+You’ll most likely hop on a flight from Perth Airport (PER) for a visit here, so settle in for a long journey into your new year.

 WHERE: South Africa

-It’s no secret that Greece hasn’t been in the best financial shape for quite some time, but large-scale New Year’s Eve events have recently returned to the city of Athens, and the relatively low cost of entertainment in the ancient city only adds to its holiday appeal.
+Famous for the scale of their celebrations any time of year, Greeks know how to throw a party, and Athenians are especially fond of New Year’s Eve.
+Large-scale events unfold citywide from exclusive rooftops to countless street festivals, and the low cost of entertainment in this ancient city only adds to its holiday appeal for locals and international visitors alike.
 Atop the Acropolis, the Parthenon serves as the backdrop to an evening of concerts and other live entertainment before fireworks light up the sky at midnight, but your best bet is to attend one of the many parties at hotels providing rooftop vantage points.
 Athens is home to a surprising number of these outdoor venues, and just about all of them will be celebrating in style with panoramic views of the pyrotechnics.
+You could fly to Athens International Airport (ATH) for under $1,000 this December, too, making it one of the cheapest international destinations for New Year’s Eve on our list, too.

 If you’re willing to swap bubbly for beer, Denver should be high on your list for New Year’s Eve revelry.
 Plus, you can enjoy other things in the Mile High City that you can’t legally find in most other cities.
-But even if you’re looking for the traditional black-tie evening with a champagne toast, Denver is home to tons of balls and galas hosted by everything from hotels to the opera house.
-For families, Denver is one of those swell cities that offer an early rendition of their fireworks displays (9 pm), and the zoo even hosts a walking safari of 150 illuminated animal sculptures.
+But even if you’re looking for the traditional black-tie evening with a champagne toast, Denver is home to tons of balls and galas hosted by everything from hotels (downtown we like the Brown Palace Hotel) to the Ellie Caulkins Opera House at Denver Performing Arts Complex.
+For families, Denver is one of those swell cities that offer an early rendition of their fireworks displays (9 p.m.), and the zoo even hosts a walking safari of 150 illuminated animal sculptures.

 Venice is always crowded and, admittedly, this time of year brings even more throngs than usual to the tiny, twisting alleyways of Italy’s famed floating city.
 But for good reason.
 Despite the cost, cold, and crammed canals, the magic of the holiday season seems to eke out even more charm than usual from this romantic destination, making it an ideal spot for that midnight kiss.
 Venice isn’t traditionally a party town (at least not publicly), but St. Mark’s Square makes a major exception on New Year’s Eve, with concerts filling the enormous piazza until fireworks erupt from a barge in the basin.